Aryandhi/employee-management-frontend/README.md

 - Angular CLI and JSON Server.

 ## Development server
-Before starting to write code for our app let’s see if this app is working perfectly by typing the following command:
+Let's play the application if this app is working perfectly by typing the following command:
 `ng serve -o`
 This command will redirect you to http://localhost:4200